allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_33.md

 ### 4. Reasonable Propaganda

-Everyone loves presents, but be mindful as to what is legally admissible and inadmissible .
+Everyone loves presents, but be mindful as to what is legally admissible and inadmissible.
 Miniscule valued propaganda gifts are not bound to the authorization requirement.

 **There you have it.
 Those are the four special cases to marketing with PHI.
 Hopefully this was insightful, and provides a sense of necessary awareness.
 HIPAA and all of its accompanying mandates are intense and complex.
 At Catalyze, we are trying to simplify as many of these convoluted healthcare topics as possible so you don't have to.
 Don't do it solo!
 You are not alone in feeling overwhelmed by the incessant twists and turns of this industry.
 Many healthcare professionals feel the same way.
 That is our motivation. **